NestorPala/Products-App/README.md

 Endpoints:
 * Getting all products from database
-* Getting product by id
 * Adding a product to database
-* Deleting a product by id
+* Deleting a product
-* Editing product name and product price, by id
-* Adding stock to an existing id
+* Adding stock to an existing product
-* Removing stock from an existing id
+* Removing stock from an existing product